A picture of diseased lungs.

 Emphysema and Lack of Oxygen-Rich Air

-For alveoli to work properly in healthy lungs, they stretch to capture oxygen when you breathe and transport it to the blood.
+To work properly in healthy lungs, alveoli stretch to capture oxygen when you breathe and transport it to the blood.
 When you exhale, the air sacs shrink and expel carbon dioxide.
 When alveoli are damaged by emphysema, alveoli cannot properly support the bronchial tubes, which may collapse and cause a blockage so that old air can get trapped inside the lungs, reducing the capacity for oxygen-rich air to enter.

 What Causes Emphysema?